 CASEL defines relationship skills as the ability to establish and maintain healthy and supportive relationships and to effectively navigate settings with diverse individuals and groups.
 This includes the capacities to communicate clearly, listen actively, cooperate, work collaboratively to problem solve and negotiate conflict constructively, navigate settings with differing social and cultural demands and opportunities, provide leadership, and seek or offer help when needed.

 Relationships matter.
-People with healthy relationships have a longer life span, better health and outlook on life.
+People with healthy relationships have a longer life span, better health, and outlook on life.
 In fact, the Harvard Medical School published an article, The Health Benefits of Strong Relationships which stated: “social connections like these not only give us pleasure, they also influence our long-term health in ways every bit as powerful as adequate sleep, a good diet, and not smoking.”

 Convinced that relationships matter?
-Let’s take a look where SEL and UDL intersect when it comes to relationship skills.
+Let’s take a look at where SEL and UDL intersect when it comes to relationship skills.
 As we provide students the opportunities to Foster Collaboration and Community (checkpoint 8.3) students work with peers to solve problems, assist each other, and work towards shared goals.
 This requires active listening, cooperating, and negotiating conflict constructively in a positive way.
 Checkpoint 5.3 Build Fluencies with Graduated Levels of Support for Practice and Performance

-also promotes relationship skill-building by allowing students to use their relationships to get support from one another, mentors, and their teachers to reflect, learn, grow and move forward.
+also promotes relationship skill-building by allowing students to use their relationships to get support from one another, mentors, and their teachers to reflect, learn, grow, and move forward.

 5. Responsible Decisions